The following definitions are quoted from Purdue OWL's Annotated Bibliographies Guide.

 Check out the links below for more information on how to write an Annotated Bibliography.

-They have provided the AOE Writing a fantastic resource to help you with all aspects of your writing that you will need in order to complete your program.
+They have provided the AOE Writing Style Guide, a fantastic resource to help you with all aspects of your writing that you will need in order to complete your program.
 The Style Guide includes sections on APA citation, grammar, punctuation, thesis statements, transitions, literature reviews, annotated bibliographies, and much more.
+(See the links below to access the AOE Style Guide.)

 To get feedback on your writing, you can e-mail your paper to the Writing Center at email@example.com.